Llanfechain

 Llanfechain is a village and community in Powys, Wales, on the B4393 road between Llanfyllin and Llansantffraid-ym-Mechain.
-Historically it belonged to Montgomeryshire.
+Historically a part of Montgomeryshire.
 The River Cain runs through.
 The population of 465 at the 2011 Census was estimated at 476 in 2019.

+The Battle of Mechain may have been fought near Llanfechain in 1070.

 Name

 Llanfechain could mean "parish or church (llan) of the Cain valley" (from Llan ym Mach Cain meaning "church in the field or plain of the Cain" to Llan ym Mechain and then Llan-mechain, which becomes Llanfechain as a result of the common mutation of 'm' to 'f' in Welsh).
 However, it might also mean "small (fechan) church or parish (llan)".
 Spellings of place names vary over time, so that small variations such as chain/cain and fechain/fechan are plausible.
 The name in the form Llanveccheyn is first encountered in 1254.
 It has also been known as Llanarmon-ym-Mechain, ym-Mechain referring to its location in the medieval cantref of Mechain, thus "Church of St Garmon in Mechain".